 Looking for a relatively undiscovered, peaceful seaside destination in Southern Vietnam, don´t look any further.
 Think Hoi An to Quy Nhon.
 This coastal city not only offers attractive promenades, picturesque landscapes and sun-kissed beaches, we also fell in love with its many tasty, local seafood creations (trying the Quy Nhon fish cake noodles is definitely a must).

-Quy Nhon is often used as the main gateway to Bai Xep which is only 10 kilometres or a 15-minute bike ride away.
-It is located halfway between Da Nang and Nha Trang, being almost a six-hour car-ride away from each.
+However, Quy Nhon is often used as the main gateway to Bai Xep which is only 10 kilometres or a 15-minute bike ride away.
+So it’s located halfway between Da Nang and Nha Trang, being almost a six-hour car-ride away from each.

 Overall, it is a perfect stop for those who like to chill on a beach, but don’t like over-touristic cities like Nha Trang or Mui Ne.
 But you better make plans to go here soon, it won´t be relatively untouched for long.

 In this article, Hidden explores the various ways to get from Hoi An to Quy Nhon (and vice-versa).
 With choices ranging from a six-hour car drive to a two-day coastal motorbike trip through mountain passes and small villages.

 - About Quy Nhon

 - Quick Guide – Hoi An to Quy Nhon

 - Plane from Hoi to Quy Nhon

 - Train from Hoi An to Quy Nhon